How to counteract too much Worcestershire sauce? (5 ways)

 You can also add a starchy ingredient to your dish that can help absorb the excess Worcestershire sauce.

-Adding a peeled potato will also reduce the effect of the Worcestershire sauce.
+Adding a peeled potato will also reduce the effect of the Worcestershire sauce, due to the starch in the potato.
 Throw in a few raw potato slices into your dish.
 The potato will absorb the excess Worcestershire sauce and distribute starch into the dish, diluting it further.
 Discard the potatoes afterwards and proceed with your recipe as if nothing happened.

 Add ketchup